 5. Keep the medium in mind.

 Visuals look different on every channel — a printed logo can appear darker than on a screen.
 So it's crucial to cater your visuals to the medium you're using to promote your brand.
-A graphic designer or branding designer will understand how to adjust visual assets for each medium to ensure all elements, from colors and fonts to images and animations, appear consistent across channels.
+A branding agency will understand how to adjust visual assets for each medium to ensure all elements, from colors and fonts to images and animations, appear consistent across channels.

 Once you outline your visual identity and create graphics, you're ready to share your visual language with the world.
 With time and consistency, people will be able to recognize your brand at first glance.